 As a reviewer for PC Magazine and other publications since 1985, I have tested hundreds of programs, including almost every word processor that was ever released to the public, plus one or two, like IBM's Signature, that were never released at all.
 There is much to admire in WordPerfect for Windows (and every user of the DOS version should own a copy of the Windows version, for use with graphics-rich documents), but I still return to WordPerfect for DOS whenever I want to get any serious work done, and even when I simply want to write a letter and address an envelope.
 (If there were a truth-in-reviewing law, it would oblige me to add that, among graphics-based word processors, I generally prefer Microsoft Word for Windows to Corel WordPerfect for Windows, but if I were forced to choose only one word processor, and I could choose among all text-based and graphic-based programs, I would unhesitatingly choose WordPerfect for DOS 6.2.)

 This site was created as a way to share printer drivers and other files that can be of help to anyone who wants to continue to use WordPerfect for DOS in the twenty-first century.
-This site exists partly because the DOS "environment" (the so-called Virtual DOS Machine, or VDM) in recent versions of Windows (including XP, Vista, and Windows 7) is in many ways slow and awkward compared to the original MS-DOS operating system.
+This site exists partly because the DOS “environment” (the so-called Virtual DOS Machine, or VDM) in recent 32-bit versions of Windows (including XP, Vista, 32-bit Windows 7, 32-bit Windows 8, and 32-bit Windows 10) is in many ways slow and awkward compared to the original MS-DOS operating system.

 The awkward Virtual DOS Machine (VDM) in current versions of Windows derives from the original VDM that Microsoft wrote for Windows NT.
 It did not need to be as awkward as it is.
 The old OS/2 operating system, which began as a joint project of Microsoft and IBM, included a superb DOS environment, probably the best ever written, which was the work of a group of Microsoft programmers led by Ben Slivka, who was still working at Microsoft when Windows NT was being written a few years later.
 Microsoft had the resources to make a Windows NT VDM that worked well, but simply didn't use them, and we continue to suffer the consequences.

-Note to WordPerfect for Windows users: The most generally reliable versions of WordPerfect for Windows are probably Corel WordPerfect 8, X3, X4, and X5; keep in mind that Corel WordPerfect 8, unlike later versions, is subject to conflicts with scanning and optical-character-recognition software that you may or may not have on your system.
+Note to WordPerfect for Windows users: The most generally reliable versions of WordPerfect for Windows are probably Corel WordPerfect 8, X3, X4, X5, X6, and X7; keep in mind that Corel WordPerfect 8, unlike later versions, is subject to conflicts with scanning and optical-character-recognition software that you may or may not have on your system.
 Be certain to download and install all update patches for version 8 (or for any later version) from www.corel.com (for recent versions) or from Corel's FTP site (follow the version numbers for upgrades).
-WordPerfect versions 9, 10, 11, and 12 are notably less reliable than 8 and marginally less reliable than X3, X4, or X5.
-Note that the later updated versions of WordPerfect for Windows 9 (only) have a bug in the WordPerfect Characters feature that causes some European accented letters to be entered incorrectly when you use the Compose feature.
+WordPerfect versions 9, 10, 11, and 12 are notably less reliable than 8 and marginally less reliable than X3, X4, X5, X6, and X7.
+Note that the later updated versions of WordPerfect 9 (only) have a bug in the WordPerfect Characters feature that causes some European accented letters to be entered incorrectly when you use the Compose feature.
 This bug is not present in other versions.